Arvanu

 The usual problem is not access to AI tools.
 It is lack of ownership.

 Most teams already have vendors, engineers, ChatGPT accounts, and internal ideas.
-What they do not have is one person who can decide which workflows deserve attention, what has to be governed, and how to get one useful system into production.
+What they do not have is one executive who can decide which workflows deserve attention, what has to be governed, and how to get real systems into production across ops, sales, finance, and compliance.

 The easier it gets to demo AI, the more valuable it becomes to know where it should and should not be used.
-That is why this role keeps growing.
+That is why this role keeps growing — and why it increasingly starts fractional and scales with the results.

 Questions buyers ask